-Question 4 - Nature, timing and amount of expected synergies4
+Question 4 - Nature, timing and amount of expected synergies5

-66 Feedback collected on synergies showed that stakeholders' views are in line with those relating to the disclosure of the expected objective for an acquisition and subsequent measurement of its performance.
+4466 Feedback collected on synergies showed that stakeholders' views are in line with those relating to the disclosure of the expected objective for an acquisition and subsequent measurement of its performance.
 Some specific comments by type of respondents are provided here.

 - 67 If the disclosures should be provided, 83% of the respondent to the preparers' survey expressed their preference to have this information included in the management commentary.
 However, some preparers prefer that this information continue to form part of analyst presentations and not the financial statements or management commentary.
-Further background can be found in the Agenda Paper 04-05. - 68 While comments reported from paragraph 12 to 29 directly apply also to the proposed disclosures on synergies, some preparers added some other specific comments. - 69 A preparer stated that, as partial divesting of an acquired business often occurs in practice after the acquisition date, cost synergies may be unknown to the extent they are based on what the acquiror will keep of the acquired business. - 70 Another preparer from EFRAG API reported that they have tried in the past to measure cost synergies, but the results were not useful for management of the business.
-He mentioned that they do not set a specific synergies target, and that synergies are not monitored as envisaged in the IASB's DP. - 71 Concerns expressed at paragraph 21b) also apply to synergies.
+Further background can be found in the Agenda Paper 04-05. - 4568 While comments reported from paragraph 12 to 29 directly apply also to the proposed disclosures on synergies, some preparers added some other specific comments. - 4669 A preparer stated that, as partial divesting of an acquired business often occurs in practice after the acquisition date, cost synergies may be unknown to the extent they are based on what the acquiror will keep of the acquired business. - 4770 AAnother preparer from EFRAG API reported that they have tried in the past to measure cost synergies, but the results were not useful for management of the business.
+He mentioned that they do not set a specific synergies target, and that synergies are not monitored as envisaged in the IASB's DP. - 4871 Concerns expressed at paragraph 21b) also apply to synergies.
 Some preparers indicated that synergies can often materialise in the long term and generally do not provide measurable benefits in the initial phase of an acquisition.
-It would be then complicated to assess whether benefits expected from synergies are met at an earlier stage. - 72 While the preparers reported a general consensus about the expected synergies on revenues being highly sensitive from a commercial point of view, views are mixed when discussing cost synergies.
+It would be then complicated to assess whether benefits expected from synergies are met at an earlier stage. - 4972 While the preparers reported a general consensus about the expected synergies on revenues being highly sensitive from a commercial point of view, views are mixed when discussing cost synergies.
 Some of the preparers participating in the survey and the field test said that they are already disclosing information to the market about cost synergies (not in the financial statements but instead through presentations and press releases).
-However, some preparer argued that also cost synergies may trigger confidentiality issues, especially under an internal point of view and should be internally discussed before disclosing (i.e. cost synergies based on part of the workforce becoming redundant. - 73 In some cases, such as the automotive industry, cost savings may only be attained after a number of years due to the industry's contractual arrangements.
-Even then, it would be difficult to separate the savings due to the acquisition (economies of scale) versus other factors such as economic outlook, commodity prices and negotiations. - 74 A preparer indicated that in some cases the acquiror does not pay the full value of the synergies and then the disclosures would be general in nature rather than related to the impairment test.
-Similarly, the monitoring and disclosures should be based on synergies paid for rather than all the expected synergies.
-An alternative would be to distinguish between paid synergies and unpaid for synergies.
-Where disclosures are based on all synergies irrespective of payment or not, it would be better suited to be included in the management commentary rather than the financial statements. - 75 A preparer indicated that a detail list of expectations and assumptions linked to the purchase price exist as part of the fairness opinion but disclosing this in detail would be confidential (commercial sensitive and internally confidential), to disclose part of the information might not be useful.
-Another preparer noted that as there are different acquisitions, there are different information level about synergies.
-However, if the CODM is informed about these, it would be possible to disclose them.
+However, asome preparer argued that also cost synergies may trigger confidentiality issues, especially under an internal point of view (i.e. and should be internally discussed before disclosing (i.e. cost synergies based on part of the workforce becoming redundant). - 5073 In some cases, such as the automotive industry, cost savings may only be attained after a number of years due to the industry's contractual arrangements.
+Even then, it would be difficult to separate the savings due to the acquisition (economies of scale) versus other factors such as economic outlook, commodity prices and negotiations.

-4 Question 4 of the IASB's DP
+5 Question 4 of the IASB's DP